jeffaco/duplicacy-util/README.md

 Note that duplicacy-util is a work in progress.
 The short term to-do list includes:

-* Complete e-mail notification (a framework is in place, but not yet completed).
-This will be done very shortly (within days).
 * Create a checkpoint mechnanism.
 If [Duplicacy][] fails for whatever reason, then duplicacy-util should resume the backup where it left off, even if you back up to many different storages.